Flooding - Causes & Control (Edexcel IGCSE Geography)

 In the exam, you may be asked to explain the causes of flooding.
 Remember this means that you need to give connections between factors such as deforestation and the increased flood risk.
 Rather than simply stating that deforestation increases flood risk you need to explain the reasons - decreased interception and infiltration, leading to increased overland flow and shorter lag time.

-• Improvements in weather forecasting and use of computer modelling has made flood prediction more accurate particularly in developed countries
+• Improvements in weather forecasting and the use of computer modelling have made flood prediction more accurate, particularly in developed countries

 • The Flood Forecasting Centre in the UK is a partnership between the Met Office and the Environment Agency